MATLAB-Community-Toolboxes-at-INCF/DeepInterpolation-MATLAB/README.md

 ## Going Further

 ### Train DeepInterpolation models
 Expected use cases involve training on a user's representative or actual dataset.
 The following examples illustrate the transfer learning workflow for (re)training DeepInterpolation pretrained models along with subsequent inference.
 Notably the DeepInterpolation principle **does not require separate ground truth data**; thus training and inference can be run using the same dataset.
-You can individually view (:eyes:) or run (:arrow_forward:) these examples on MATLAB Online:
+You can individually view (👀) or run (▶️) these examples on MATLAB Online:

 | Data Type  | Pretrained Model |  Sample Data | View | Run
 |---|---|---|---|---|